|Orienteering Hutt Valley: About the Club||.|

 Championship, and Michael Wood in all the World Rogaining Championships.

 For a "who's who" see the OHV Picture Gallery and the Club Officers contact details.
 You'll also be impressed with the portfolio of OHV Maps which the club has made; they include 1500 sq.km of Greater Wellington roads and tracks, as well as many parks in greater detail, and top-class maps at Waitarere, and Stronvar in the Wairarapa.
 Click here for a brief Club History.

-The subscription covers the calendar year 2017; but from the AGM in November, you can have any remaining part of 2016 thrown in for free!
+The subscription covers the calendar year; but once the AGM sets the fees, you can have any remaining part of the previous year thrown in for free!